hapi2test/fuzz/README.md

 ## Project Overview

-**UAVConfigFuzzer** is a fuzzing tool that guided by setpoint estimation to efficiency setpoint generation code as enhanced feedback to optimize the process.
+**UAVConfigFuzzer** is a fuzzing tool that bypasses the bottleneck of time-consuming simulations by utilizing a headless setpoint generator to rapidly estimate UAV physical states.

 ## How to Use